Julia Creek

 Julia Creek is perhaps best known as the home of the annual Dirt 'N' Dust Triathlon, which draws hundreds of competitors from across Australia to this remote setting each year.
 The town has a pub, essential services, a school, and a hospital, providing the basics for the resilient community of station workers, families, and long-term locals.
 The locality also lies along the Inlander rail route between Townsville and Mount Isa, and the Burke Developmental Road links it to the region's cattle industry.

-Julia Creek falls under postcode 4823 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Traeger electorate.
+Julia Creek falls under postcode 4823 and is governed by the McKinlay Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Traeger electorate.

 📍 Location